caiomontenegro/course_Vue/readme.md

     })
     </script>

-And with that, we can work whith the directory.
+And with that, we can work with the directory.
 Example:

     <template>
       <input type="text" ref="input">